lutsen/lagan/README.md

 To do
 -----

-- Turn properties controllers in to "normal" dependencies and seperate repo's
+- Turn properties controllers in to "normal" dependencies and separate repo's
 - Add proper PHPDocumentor inline code documentation
 - Add many-to-many relations